vpc-ccg/pamir/README.md

 #### Read Length
 Now Pamir only accepts WGS datasets in which two mates of all reads are of **equal length**.

+For datasets with inconsistent read lengths, Pamir will automatically detect the minimum read length and trim all reads into the same length by specifying ```--crop``` in mrsfast.

 ### Sequencing Data
 Pamir can take either FASTQ and SAM files as its input.
 It has three different options to accept inputs:
-1. **SAM/by mrsFAST-best-search**: A paired-end mapping result of your WGS data which satisfies the following conditions:
+1. **SAM/BAM by mrsFAST-best-search**: A paired-end mapping result of your WGS data which satisfies the following conditions:
-   1. Two mates from a read are grouped together.
-   2. All mates are of equal length.
+   1. Every mate has exact one primary mapping record.

+    In general, best mapping results from most mapper should be valid input files for this option.
+Pamir does not assume the order of mapping records in SAM/BAM files, while it took Pamir less time and memory to process SAM/BAM files which are sorted by name (or all records from the same read are grouped together).

    For example, a *best-mapping* SAM file is a valid input file for Pamir through ```--files mrsfast-best-search=wgs.sam```.